Cold weather payments: One million households eligible for DWP cash in Storm Goretti

 In Northern Ireland, postcodes where payment has been triggered are: BT24, BT25, BT26, BT30, BT31, BT32, BT33, and BT34.

-Over one million households across 728 postcode areas are now estimated to receive a payment, with these areas split across the UK, covering areas of England, Wales and Northern Ireland.
-Since 1 November, there have been seven days of triggers (30 Dec, 1 Jan, 2 Jan, 3 Jan, 6 Jan, 7 Jan and 8 Jan) due to the sub-zero temperatures experienced across the country.
+Over one million households across 802 postcode areas are now estimated to receive a payment, with these areas split across the UK, covering areas of England, Wales and Northern Ireland.
+Since 1 November, there have been eight days of triggers due to the sub-zero temperatures experienced across the country.

 Pensions minister Torsten Bell said: “As temperatures plunge, cold weather payments will automatically get support directly to vulnerable households.